 Not only do you need to adapt to the industry and audience, you have to be able to adapt to the environment of the company you work for.
 It’s crucial to know what kind of a company you are working for, since the atmosphere will dictate your approach in some ways.
 Scrappy or agile companies will probably give you more freedom to make fast executive decisions.
 Larger and more complex companies may require a slower approval process that takes other stakeholder’s views into account.

 The Route to Become a CMO

-In order to become a CMO, you will want to follow a career path most likely to provide the needed education and skills.
+To become a CMO, you will want to follow a marketing career path most likely to provide the needed education and skills.
 You may be wondering what the path to CMO looks like.
 Here are the basic steps you should follow.